A geometric model for the derived category of gentle algebras: Surfaces with boundaries for gentle algebras

 On any surface with boundary and marked points on the boundary, the notion of lamination is defined in \cite[Definiton 12.1]{FominThurston}.
 We need to modify the definition slightly for what follows.

 \begin{definition} Let $S$ be a surface with boundary and a finite set $M$ of marked points on its boundary.
 A \emph{lamination} on $S$ is a finite collection of non-selfintersecting and pairwise non-intersecting curves on $S$, considered up to isotopy relative to $M$.
 Each of these curves is one of the following: \begin{itemize} \item a closed curve not homotopic to a point; or \item a curve from one non-marked point to another non-marked point, both on the boundary of $S$.
-We exclude such curves that are isotopic to a part of the boundary of $S$ containing no marked points. \end{itemize} A curve that is part of a lamination is called a \emph{laminate}. \end{definition}
+We exclude such curves that are isotopic to a part of the boundary of $S$ containing no marked points. \end{itemize} A curve that is part of a lamination is called a \emph{laminate}.
+A graded lamination is a lamination~$L$ with the following additional function~$d$: \begin{itemize} \item whenever two curves $i$ and $j$ in $L$ both have an endpoint on the same boundary segment of $S_A\setminus M$ so that no other curve has an endpoint in between, let~$s$ be the boundary segment joining~$i$ and~$j$.
+Then~$d$ assigns an integer to each such~$s$. \end{itemize}